 The Booth Global Launchpad supports the ongoing education of entrepreneurial alumni worldwide through engaging four-day seminars taught by top Chicago Booth entrepreneurship faculty.
 The inaugural program took place at the Center in Beijing in July 2012.

 The Center in Beijing hosts a Send-Off Party each summer for incoming students, their family members, and alumni.
 These events often feature a panel with Chinese alumni of various University divisions and provide a forum for new students to connect with alums and find out more about the road ahead at UChicago.
-Click through to read more about our 2013, 2012, and 2011 Send-Offs.

 The University’s Office of Career Advancement continues to build bridges between alumni and current students in China, bringing top-notch undergraduate interns to alumni employers via the Jeff Metcalf internship program and leading career treks to Beijing and Hong Kong.
 Annual receptions each summer bring together alumni, interns, and summer students.